Coconut oil remains highly popular, but some experts tell Healthline it’s not all that healthy for those who use it.

 True believers, however, say there’s science to back up their claims.

-Despite the fact that coconut oil is high in saturated fats, it’s made up mostly of medium-chain triglycerides, or MCTs, which some say the body handles differently than other fats.
+Although coconut oil is high in saturated fats, it’s made up mostly of

 Now it’s popular again, although most professionals in the field don’t think much of it.